purrplingcat/QuestFramework/docs/content-pack-guide.md

 ------------ | -----------
 NpcName      | (string) Which NPC offers this quest.
 DialogueText | (string) What to NPC say to offer this quest.
+Secret       | (bool) If this is `true`, then the quest exclamation mark indicator about NPC head is hidden. (default is `false`)

+*NOTE: If you are using a `Random` condition in offer conditions, it's highly recommended set `Secret` in the offer details to `true`.
+Otherwise the quest exclamaiton mark indicator may blink!*

 ```js
 {